epw/consensus/consensus.md

 ##### Transformation

 One way to lose an Anchor is for it to become magical.
 Anchors, after all, cannot be magic at their hearts.
 It is OK to put some magic on them, though this may be risky, and likely requires upkeep later to help restore a sort of balance.
 But, if they reach the point where they are magical, then they cease to be an Anchor.
 Sometimes this can happen intentionally, like if you decide to turn your house into a fully-enchanted wizard’s tower, or you link your mind to your dog’s because you want a familiar.
 Other times it might be an unintended side effect, like if you save your sister by throwing her into a magical pool, and discover when she emerges that it not only healed her wounds, it transformed her into an oracle.

+### Losing Anchors

+Losing an Anchor is a moment of transformation for your character.
+It can happen in many ways, but all of them mean that the Mage is a little less grounded.
+They’re a little closer to leaving behind what it means to be human, and a little more powerful.

+Losing an Anchor makes people react unpredictably.
+When you lose an Anchor, a move triggers, giving you a sense of what happens.
+If you’re lucky, it is not truly destabilizing, even if it was a shock.
+If you are less lucky, you might lash out, one way or another.
+Or, you might find that some of your magic was based on the knowledge that you had that Anchor to fall back on, and it Backlashes on you, which may have further compounding effects.
+Or, you might find that your Anchors were more connected than you might have realized, and now another one is threatened, or lost outright as well.
+How lucky you are depends in part on how many Anchors you have, so you can quickly enter into a spiral.
+If your magical exploits mean you haven’t been spending enough time with your spouse and they finally take the kids and leave, you might realize that the house really isn’t yours, once the divorce takes place it will belong to them so even in the meantime it doesn’t feel grounding, and now you have lost two Anchors in as many minutes.

+\End{Player}

+\Begin{MC}

+A former Anchor likely still exists in the world, and may even continue to interact with the Mage.
+Don’t forget about them just because they aren’t marked anymore.
+In fact, you should probably note them on an appropriate Force, or keep them in the Internal Forces if none stand out, as an element that can still be brought into play.

+\End{MC}

+\Begin{Player}

 ### Gaining Anchors